12 Elements of Irish Culture that We Can’t Get Enough of

 Irish landscape

-Irish Superstitions
+2. Irish Superstitions

 I hardly know about any cultures that didn’t rely on superstitions at some point.
-Irish culture have outperformed all of them.
+Irish culture has outperformed all of them.
 While some of its old beliefs are slowly dying, the majority of the Irish still hold tight to their cultural myths and legends.
 Thus, up to this day the locals believe in lifelong bad luck for those who damage or cut down famous fairy trees.

-Irish Culture.
+Irish culture.
 Photo by Hoan Vo

-Leprechaun
+3. Leprechaun

 Even kids know that Ireland is home to leprechauns, mischievous little bearded men that wear green coats and hats.
 Certainly, these fairytale creatures make shoes and hide pots full of gold at the end of a rainbow only in Irish folklore nowadays.
 Yet up to this day they are considered an essential component of Irish culture.

-Irish culture - Roads and Destinations, roadsanddestinations.com
+Irish culture - Roads and Destinations

-Guinness Beer and Irish Whiskey
+4. Guinness Beer and Irish Whiskey

 You can forget about many elements of Irish culture, but Guinness beer and Irish whiskey are not some of them.
 These traditional drinks have become the major experiences on their own.
 So if you travel to Dublin, make sure to visit Guinness Storehouse and Jameson Distillery Bow St. to sample and learn all about these alcoholic drinks.

-Irish Forty Shades of Green
+5. Irish Forty Shades of Green

 Ireland with its almost never-ending rains teaches you how to differentiate forty shades of green.
 Heavy rains help make Irish soil fertile, resulting in abundant vegetation of various tones and hues.
 The Irish love to make fun of their country.
 They joke that Ireland has fifty shades of grey that, in their turn, are responsible for dozens shades of green.

-Cliffs of Moher - Roads and Destinations, roadsanddestinations.com
+The Cliffs of Moher

-Irish culture - Roads and Destinations, roadsanddestinations.com
+Irish culture - Roads and Destinations

-Irish Cuisine Filled with Stews and Potato Dishes
+6. Irish Cuisine Filled with Stews and Potato Dishes

 Although an integral part of Irish culture now, traditional stews and potato dishes appeared on Irish tables out of necessity.
 For centuries, Ireland was sparsely populated.
 Only after discovery of potatoes that could grow on harsh terrain, often unsuitable for other crops, the Irish could grow enough food to sustain a larger number of people.
 Today the potato dishes are the Irish’s favorite by choice.